melowntech/workshop/server/mapproxy.rst

 Configuration of VTS-Mapproxy is saved in simple text file, using `INI file format<https://en.wikipedia.org/wiki/INI_file>`_.
-You can get extensive list of configuration options, by running :cmd:`mapproxy --help-all` command  in the command line.
+You can get extensive list of configuration options, by running :command:`mapproxy --help-all` command  in the command line.
 First, we create directory with first project configuration

 .. code-block:: bash